melzayet/ais-design-guide/README.md

     - Some roles or resources can introduce bottlenecks or single points of failure
   - Hybrid/Decentralized Integration
     - Provides more agility and autonomy to app/business teams
+    - Might be an overkill for a small organization or low number of integration workloads
     - Clear ownership of data and integrations by app/business teams
     - Requires more standardization and automation across app/business teams

-### Roles
+### Security and Roles

-- Consideration: Will the above roles like Cloud Engineer and Integration Specialists be part of one team?
+- Consideration: Will the "Ops" roles like Cloud Engineer and "Dev" roles like Integration Specialists be part of the same team?

-- Usually the organization DevOps maturity can play a role in defining teams structure and responsibilities
+- Usually the organization DevOps maturity level can play a role in defining teams structure and responsibilities

-- Consideration: Will those roles be replicated across team in case of a hybrid/decentralized environment?
+- Consideration: Will the "Ops" roles be replicated across team in case of a hybrid/decentralized environment?

-- Consideration: Do I have members with skills to take more than one role simultaneously?
+- Consideration: Do I have members with skills to play more than one role simultaneously?

 - Consideration: What RBAC permissions will be given to each role and what system identities (Managed Identities) are needed

-- Consideration: What authentication mechanism will be used: OAuth2, Managed Identities...etc.?
+- Consideration: What authentication mechanisms will be used: OAuth2, Managed Identities...etc.?

 ### Connectivity